My Chef’s Apron

 Ingredients to make cod and leek dinner dish.

-• Leeks: Use the pale green parts and white root end only—sliced finely so they melt into the sauce.
-Get some extra to make my Avocado Leek Soup or Leek Fritters.
+• Leeks: Use the pale green parts and white root end only, sliced finely so they soften and almost melt into the sauce.
+If you have extras, they're wonderful in my Avocado Leek Soup or Leek Fritters.

-• Garlic Cloves: A few go a long way in infusing the creamy leek mixture with depth.
+• Garlic cloves: A few finely chopped cloves go a long way, infusing the coconut cream sauce with depth and savory warmth.

-• Cod Fillets: Choose evenly sized fillets and pat them dry.
-Thicker pieces of fish hold up well here.
+• Cod fillets: Choose evenly sized fillets and pat them thoroughly dry before adding them to the pan.
+Thicker pieces hold together well in the poaching liquid and stay beautifully flaky.

 How to Make One Skillet Creamy Leeks with Cod